 Bev Harris Fraser - Office Administrator, Monumental Sales & Funeral Assistant

-I currently live in Hope and have been living in the Tasman region for the last 47 years.
-I am married to Clint and have two adult children, Sean and Monique.
+Bev lives in Hope and has been living in the Tasman region for the last 47 years.
+She is married to Clint and has two adult children, Sean and Monique.

 Her desire to become involved in the funeral industry stemmed from the passing of her Father and the experience of arranging his ashes interment.
 She says, "It was a very moving experience and an honour to provide my family, especially my Mum, with a meaningful, loving service.
 My work ethic has always been to provide caring, respectful customer service".